mietek/pol/README.md

 ### 3.6 Dictionary

 Every program with input must have a dictionary.
 Many programs without input have dictionaries.
-However these are often not recognised as such.
-A common 'casual' dictionary is a sereies of IF . . .
+However these are often not recognized as such.
+A common 'casual' dictionary is a series of IF . . .
 ELSE IF . . .
 ELSE IF . . . statements, or their equivalent.
 Indeed this is a reasonable implementation if the dictionary is small (8 entries) and non-expandable.

 It is important to acknowledge the function and existence of a dictionary, to concentrate it in a single place and to standardize the format of entries.
-A common characteristic of bad programs is that the equivalent of a dictionary is scattered all over the program at great cost in space, time and apparant complexity.
+A common characteristic of bad programs is that the equivalent of a dictionary is scattered all over the program at great cost in space, time and apparent complexity.

 The most important property of an entry is one that is usually overlooked.
 Each entry should identify a routine that is to be executed.
 Very often many entries execute the same routine.
 Perhaps there are few routines to choose among.
 This tends to conceal the importance of specifying what is to be done for each entry.
 By placing the address of a routine in each entry, an optimal and standard procedure for getting to that code can be designed.